Matthew Casey: Chicago Fire

-In the pilot, Casey and Kelly Severide are shown to be good friends since their days at the fire academy and longtime coworkers who are at loggerheads with each other, much to Chief Boden's frustration, over the death of fellow firefighter and close friend Andy Darden due to a bad call.
-Although they try to remain professional in front of their men, their spats often make their way into the firehouse off duty to the point where they indirectly insult each other, with newest candidate Peter Mills getting caught in the crossfire.
+In the series premiere, Casey and Kelly Severide are shown to be good friends since their days at the fire academy and longtime coworkers who are at loggerheads with each other, much to Chief Boden's frustration, due to the death of fellow firefighter and close friend Andy Darden.
+Although they try to remain professional in front of their men, their spats often make their way into the firehouse off-duty to the point where they indirectly insult each other, with candidate Peter Mills getting caught in the crossfire.
 They eventually put aside their animosity by the end of the first season.
-Throughout the show they are often seen putting themselves in danger to assist each other during dangerous calls.
-Both are known to their men as intensely guarded and reticent about their personal lives but they confide in each other, usually over a beer or sharing a cigar on the firehouse roof.
+Throughout the series, they are often seen putting themselves in danger to assist each other during dangerous calls.
+Both are known to their men as intensely guarded and reticent about their personal lives, but they confide in each other, usually over a beer or sharing a cigar on the firehouse roof.

 Darden's death affects Casey in the following episodes because he is forced to look after Darden's two young sons when Darden's widow, Heather, is imprisoned for DUI manslaughter.
-He discovers that he was named their legal guardian in the Dardens' will, and their time together helps him develop a strong relationship with the boys.
-The fact that Heather still keeps in contact with Casey is a sore point for him and Severide as she blames Severide for failing to prevent her husband's death.
+He discovers he was named their legal guardian in the Dardens' will, and their time together helps him develop a strong relationship with the boys.
+The fact Heather still keeps in contact with Casey is a sore point for him and Severide as she blames Severide for failing to prevent her husband's death.